 It seems loneliness is almost as much on our minds as Covid-19 nowadays.
 This makes sense.
 While social isolation is not the same as loneliness, it can certainly cause it.
 But it is also a sign of a relatively new understanding in many societies of loneliness as a specific kind of problem.

-On the heels of this academic interest, a social and cultural fascination with loneliness has popped up over the past few years as well, demonstrated by the steady stream of and dedicated to the topic.
+On the heels of this academic interest, a social and cultural fascination with loneliness has popped up over the past few years as well, demonstrated by the steady stream of reports, podcasts, books and films dedicated to the topic.

 The collective fear of loneliness speaks volumes about the times we live in

 Loneliness is nothing new, of course: God didn’t think it was a good idea to have Adam go through life alone, and we’ve never stopped talking about it since.
-Philosophers from to have thought long and hard about it, entire have been written on the subject, and the history of pop music is certainly in part a history of loneliness.
+Philosophers from Adam Smith to Hannah Arendt have thought long and hard about it, entire novels have been written on the subject, and the history of pop music is certainly in part a history of loneliness.

-(Quite often I think of Sting as he repeats with equal parts rage, despair and dismay to So Lonely.)
+(Quite often I think of Sting as he repeats with equal parts rage, despair and dismay the two-word refrain to So Lonely.)

 What is new, however, is the way we’ve come to think of loneliness – as a threat to public health and, as such, a problem for all of us.
 What’s also new is the collective fear it instils.
 That fear speaks volumes about the times we live in.